 There are many things that may form the basis for a complaint.
 Do you think you:

 Being denied the right amounts of money or the right benefits may be a case for making an appeal.
 But sometimes you may not receive what you are entitled to because of delay or an administrative problem.
 If that is the case, a complaint is the right remedy.

-To make a complaint, you should write to, telephone or fax the HMRC office that you have been dealing with.
+To make a complaint, you should write to, telephone or use the 'i' form in your Personal Tax Account.
 Most problems can be dealt with in this way.
 It is generally not possible to complain to HMRC by email.

 You should tell them that you are unhappy and wish to complain.